You can minimise the anxiety all round by making sure you prepare everything for your pets in advance of moving to your new home.

 It’s a good idea to find out good walking places for your dog in advance so you can get into a new routine as soon as possible.
 Again, you can ask your vendor, new neighbours, estate agent or get hold of a local Ordnance Survey map.

 Take a look around the garden at your new house and see where there are escape routes for your dog.
 You may need to block up any gaps, or even consider putting up a new fence.
 Don’t let your dog out into the garden until the fences are secure.
-If he does escape, he will not know the area well enough to find his way back and may get completely lost.
+If they do escape, they will not know the area well enough to find their way back and may get completely lost.
+Giving them a new chew or toy will help reassure them and give them time to settle.

 On The Day